The Best Kolkata Itinerary for 3 days – A mini travel guide

 College Street

 It was named so in 1817 when the Hindu College was founded by British officer David Hare which later came to be known as the Presidency University.
-College street now houses the most of the best colleges in Kolkata namely the University of Calcutta, Calcutta Medical College, Sanskrit college etc.
+College Street now houses most of the best colleges in Kolkata namely the University of Calcutta, Calcutta Medical College, Sanskrit College etc.

 Belur Math